panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 ### 2.3 Code units

-Computer at memory level of course doesn't use code points or abstract characters.
+A computer at the memory level doesn't use code points or abstract characters.
 It needs a physical way to represent Unicode code points: the code units.

 > **Code unit** is a bit sequence used to encode each character within a given encoding form.